Rebuilding Strength: A Personal Reflection on Exercise and Recovery

 There’s no perfect way to move - only the one that fits your body, your life, and your current capacity.

 Exercise greatly affects metabolic rates, vascular health and growth, and psychological processes, as well as the growth of neuronal connections.
 Both aerobic and strength-training exercises have been shown to reduce risk of cognitive decline.
 Regular movement is also emerging as a powerful influence on cognition, so creating an environment where one is either moving or standing and not staying sedentary for many hours at a time is also vital for brain health.
+Research conducted in 2025 show older adults with decades of endurance training had natural-killer immune cells that were more metabolically efficient, less prone to inflammation, and better at responding to stressors.

 One thing I recently came across - and found deeply encouraging - is a 2025 CNN Health article highlighting how exercise improved outcomes for cancer patients.
 It reminded me how interconnected our systems are - and how food, movement, and care all work together to support healing.